gingerich/koach/README.md

 ```

 ## Usage
-Simplest way to get started with koach
+Simplest way to get started with Koach

 ```javascript
 import Koach, { Component, Router } from 'koach'